Two-Factor Authentication Statistics: A Good Password is Not Enough

 - Security is the most obvious benefit of using two-factor or multi-factor authentication.
 The more difficult it is to steal an account, the more secure it is.
 Two passwords mean twice the work for the attackers.
 Simple.

 - Ease of access is another great reason to use two-factor authentication.
-Accessibility and reducing stress from having to remember dozens of passwords is another key benefit.
-Some experts believe this can, in certain business environments, even reduce operational costs and increase productivity.
+Accessibility and reducing stress from remembering dozens of passwords is another key benefit.
+Some experts believe this can, in particular business environments, even reduce operational costs and increase productivity.

-- Compliance with certain standards inside of an organization is the final key factor.
+- The final critical factor is compliance with specific standards inside an organization.
 A company with a uniform login system is less prone to security mishaps.

 Two-Factor Authentication Software

-You don’t need to be a skilled hacker, nor a corporate user to get access to the most popular 2FA software on the market.
-In fact, most of the best apps are completely free.
+You don’t need to be a skilled hacker or a corporate user to get access to the most popular 2FA software on the market.
+Most of the best apps are entirely free.

 Currently, there are many authenticator apps on the market.
-Most of them are designed for smartphones running on Android and iOS, but there are a few here and there designed exclusively for PCs.
-We’ll go through the most popular ones and describe how to set up 2FA on each of them.
+Most of them are designed for smartphones running on Android and iOS, but a few are designed exclusively for PCs.
+We’ll review the most popular ones and describe how to set up 2FA.

 Google Authenticator

-Google Authenticator is the most-commonly used authenticator app.
-Like other apps of this caliber, this one works with pretty much every service and website offering 2FA.
-That includes Facebook, Dropbox, some video games and, of course, Google’s own services like Gmail.
+Google Authenticator is the most commonly used authenticator app.
+Like other apps of this caliber, this one works with almost every service and website offering 2FA.
+That includes Facebook, Dropbox, some video games, and Google services like Gmail.

-This is a very simple, easy-to-use app.
-Once you download it on your iPhone or Android device, just enable two-factor authentication on the service you’re using and scan the QR code or enter a verification code if the service doesn’t provide QR codes.
-The codes should immediately start generating for that service and most of the websites will ask you to input the code on your screen.
+This is a straightforward, easy-to-use app.
+Once you download it on your iPhone or Android device, just enable two-factor authentication on your service, scan the QR code, or enter a verification code if the service doesn’t provide QR codes.
+The codes should immediately start generating for that service, and most of the websites will ask you to input the code on your screen.

 LastPass Authenticator

 When an app is advertised as “the only authenticator app you’ll ever need,” one tends to be skeptical.
-Luckily, LastPass works just like advertised and it works even without requiring the user to input any codes.
-Unlike Google’s two step verification, this app works its magic via push notifications.
+Luckily, LastPass works just like advertised, even without requiring the user to input any codes.
+Unlike Google’s two-step verification, this app works magic via push notifications.
 When you log in to a connected service, you’ll receive a notification on your phone to confirm or deny the login attempt.
-It’s very handy for detecting service breaches, too.
+It’s convenient for detecting service breaches, too.

-Setup is a little slower, though.
-You will need a LastPass account, and a browser extension if you want to connect your desktop LastPass app with the browser and enable one-tap login for the supported services.
-After everything is up and running, all you have to do to log in is to tap a button on your smartphone.
+The setup could be faster, though.
+You will need a LastPass account and a browser extension to connect your desktop LastPass app with the browser and enable one-tap login for the supported services.
+After everything is up and running, you only have to log in by tapping a button on your smartphone.

 Microsoft Authenticator

-Microsoft also has its own two-step authenticator app.
-It works on Android, iOS, but also on Windows 10 (both desktop and mobile), and combines the features of Google and LastPass authenticators into a multi authentication app.
+Microsoft also has its two-step authenticator app.
+It works on Android, iOS, and Windows 10 (desktop and mobile) and combines the features of Google and LastPass authenticators into a multi-authentication app.

-The setup for most of the services and websites works exactly like with any other similar app - you enable dual-factor, scan a QR code or enter a verification key, and off you go.
-If you have a Microsoft account you can enable one-tap notifications and skip entering codes altogether.
+The setup for most services and websites works exactly like with any similar app – you enable dual-factor, scan a QR code, enter a verification key, and go off.
+If you have a Microsoft account, you can enable one-tap notifications and skip entering codes altogether.
 Visually, it’s very similar to Google’s app, with a small addition of timers showing exactly how many seconds remain until a code changes.

 Dual-Factor Authentication for Gamers